LEAOSILVA/tw-portfolio/docs/about-me/resume.md

 ---
 sidebar_position: 2
 ---
 # Resume

 **Technical Writer**
 **Sensedia | remote from Niterói, Rio de Janeiro**
-*June 2022 – Present*
+*Jun 2022 – Present*

-- Led documentation strategy for an iPaaS solution, building all content from scratch using docs-as-code approach.
+- Contributed to the documentation of multiple SaaS products, ranging from access management to event-driven integrations and governance solutions, and created the documentation strategy for an iPaaS from scratch using a docs-as-code approach.

+- Led the initiative to migrate documentation from AsciiDoc to Markdown on the Technical Writing team’s side.
+Personally migrated the first sets of documentation, identified improvement opportunities for the project developer, and created a step-by-step tutorial enabling other technical writers to install the project and migrate their own documentation.

 - Led the implementation of the style and writing guide for technical writers, providing best practices and ensuring cohesive, high-quality documentation across products.

-- Designs a layered documentation structure that combines short tutorials, code examples (CAMEL YAML DSL), and feature descriptions to improve accessibility for both technical and non-technical audiences.
+- Designs a layered documentation structure that combines short tutorials, code examples, and feature descriptions to improve accessibility for both technical and non-technical audiences.

 - Collaborates daily with Product Managers, Designers, QAs, and Developers to ensure documentation aligned with Agile development cycles.